demorgan104/dat/README.md

 Start with DAT and focus only on what matters: the source code.

+Hit the star button if you like the idea.

 DAT is setting up the following for you:

 - a standard repository structure